A California Gold Rush Store Sold Everything in General

 When you purchased items, perhaps with a pinch of gold, no one asked if you wanted paper or plastic.
 People brought their own shopping baskets, or else had their purchase wrapped in brown paper and tied up with string, even if it wasn't one of their favorite things.

-Shipping charges on most wares were high, but merchants often marked up prices for a very good profit.
+Shipping charges on most wares were high, but merchants would often mark up prices for a very good profit.
 If you were living in Gold country you could count on prices being high.
 It was the perfect illustration of the supply and demand principle.

 Miss Jenny Gagliardo, who took over running of her family's business in Hornitos in 1920, seemed to have a different philosophy.

 She kept meticulous records, but was likely to forgive an overdue payment when people really needed a little help in paying for groceries.
 Food and other products were a little easier to get by the time Jenny owned the store, but most items still were shipped from long distances.

 Running a general store was hard work, but at least it didn't require freezing your extremities in a rushing creek fed by frigid snow melt.

 Chipping away rocks in a dark damp tunnel was also fatiguing and dangerous work where a man could get crushed by a cave-in or blown up by dynamite.
 All things considered, shop-keeping was a relatively easy and smart way to make a living and stay alive.